Michael Largey Professor of Musicology

 313 Music Practice Building

 East Lansing, MI 48824

-Largey is author of Vodou Nation: Haitian Art Music and Cultural Nationalism (University of Chicago Press, 2006), which was awarded the 2007 Alan Merriam Prize from the Society for Ethnomusicology for the most distinguished book in the field of ethnomusicology.
+Largey is the author of Vodou Nation: Haitian Art Music and Cultural Nationalism (University of Chicago Press, 2006), which was a co-winner of the 2007 Alan Merriam Prize from the Society for Ethnomusicology for the most distinguished book in the field of ethnomusicology.
 Largey is also a co-author with Peter Manuel of the third edition of Caribbean Currents: Caribbean Music from Rumba to Reggae (Temple University Press, 2016).
 The first edition of Caribbean Currents (co-authored by Peter Manuel and Kenneth Bilby) won the 1996 Gordon K. Lewis Memorial Award for Caribbean Scholarship from the Caribbean Studies Association and was a 1996 Choice Outstanding Academic Book.
 His most recent book is Haitians in Michigan (Michigan State University Press, 2010).
-He has also conducted extensive research on the Haitian Lenten processional music known as Rara.

 Largey received an AB in history and music at Bowdoin College (cum laude, magna cum laude in music), and MA and PhD degrees in folklore and ethnomusicology from Indiana University.

 Sun, Sea, and Sound

 Haitians in Michigan

 The Emergence of Folklore in Everyday Life